-From the Colosseum in Rome, through the charming watery channels of Venice, to the Leaning Tower of Pisa, Italy has some of the most iconic places for travelers to visit.
+From the Colosseum in Rome, through the charming channels of Venice, to the Leaning Tower of Pisa, Italy has some of the most iconic places for travelers to visit.
 However, most people believe that exploring Italy is expensive.
-But, the truth is that Italy offers a plethora of inexpensive cultural activities and superb public transport.
-These and the tips mentioned in this article will show you that exploring Italy on a budget isn’t impossible and that it’s actually much cheaper than what people generally think.
+But, the truth is that Italy offers a plethora of inexpensive cultural activities, beautiful nature, and superb public transport.
+The tips mentioned in this article will show you that visiting Italy on a budget isn’t impossible and that it’s actually much cheaper than what people generally think.
 Read on:

 Let’s start with the basics: your flight.
 If you’re flying in from some other European country, go for a budget airline.
 If your flight is from another continent, consider booking your flight tickets to a hub city, like London, Berlin or Paris.
 Even if it’s a place that’s not on your list, you will be able to get a flight with one of the European budget airlines and save a lot.